Preparing an Instance: System-Wide Security Policy

 System-Wide Password Policies

-In MYOB Advanced, you can use the Security Preferences (SM201060) form to set up the password policies for all user accounts defined in the system.
+In MYOB Acumatica, you can use the Security Preferences (SM201060) form to set up the password policies for all user accounts defined in the system.

-Attention: If your MYOB Advanced instance is integrated with Active Directory, the password policy for domain users is set at the domain level through Active Directory.
-For more information about the integration of MYOB Advanced with Active Directory, see Integration with Active Directory.
+Attention: If your MYOB Acumatica instance is integrated with Active Directory, the password policy for domain users is set at the domain level through Active Directory.
+For more information about the integration of MYOB Acumatica with Active Directory, see Integration with Active Directory.

 You can set up the system password policy to control the following: